Updated: 6 hours ago

 The type of literature needs to be carefully examined as Revelation is a letter to real churches in a real point in history, it is also prophetic in line with the Old Testament prophets as well as a highly symbolic apocalyptic literature in line with Daniel and Ezekiel.
 Many focus on the symbolic and see Revelation as a code to be deciphered which Bauckham warns against.
 Baukham explains that the reader will find that if taken literally, many symbols will be quite contradictory (giving the destruction of Babylon and her being "no more" in chapter 18 with "the smoke of her burning ascending forever" as an example) but if taken in context of both Old Testament and contemporary myths, they provide "complementary perspectives" (Baukham, 1993).

 The context surrounding John at the time of writing Revelation is quite likely to be that of oppression and pockets of outright persecution, though whether the latter was occurring in Asia Minor is unclear.
-If a later dating (95 A.D.) is accurate, then the pressure of emperor worship with increasing penalties for those who did not participate and the history of Nero's persecution of Christians in Rome give a sense of impending persecution rather than a definitive experience of Christians at the time.
+If a later dating (95 A.D.) is accurate, then the pressure of emperor worship with increasing penalties for those who did not participate along with the history of Nero's persecution of Christians in Rome give a sense of impending persecution rather than a definitive experience of Christians at the time.
 G.K.
-Beale gives a fairly extensive, though not exhaustive, case for the later date based on early church testimonies as well as contemporary historians such as Pliny, Tacitus and Dio Cassius, so I'm content to side with him at this point in the study.
-Though, as Beale argues, it is possible to interpret Revelation from an earlier perspective it is helpful to find agreement to this dating from as early as possible.
-The reason for noting this is that it will come up in later parts of Revelation, especially as we look to interpret '666' in relation to Roman emperors.
+Beale gives a fairly extensive, though not exhaustive, case for the later date based on early church testimonies as well as contemporary historians such as Pliny, Tacitus, and Dio Cassius, so I'm content to side with him at this point in the study.

 Before moving into the book, it is important to mention its symbolism and how it should be interpreted through Revelation.
 In Revelation, as well as Daniel, God 'made known' (Revelation 1:1 an allusion to Daniel 2:28-30) what John then wrote.
 This isn't an out of body or near death experience but a vision, potentially while John was asleep or at the very least, praying (Revelation 1:10).
 The symbols are seen by John and often interpreted by him throughout Revelation.
 G.K Beale argues that where the meaning is not clearly interpreted, we should not assume a literal interpretation of what is being seen in the context but actually to turn this idea "on its head: we are told in the book's introduction that the majority of the material in it is revelatory symbolism...
 Hence, the predominant manner by which to approach the material will be according to a nonliteral interpretative method.
 Of course, some parts are not symbolic, but the essence of the book is figurative.
 Where there is lack of clarity about whether something is symbolic, the scales of judgement should be tilted in the direction of a nonliteral analysis."
 (Beale, p.52) Tonstad agrees, quoting Jacques Ellul (1977), "the apocalypse specifically is not a text capable of being understood directly".
 Tonstad continues,